-The court acquits the defendant of the charge penalized by themost severe punishment, to wit participation in an organisation the object of which is the commission of terrorist offences.
+The court acquits the defendant of the charge penalized by the most severe punishment, to wit participation in an organisation the object of which is the commission of terrorist offences.
 Further, the prosecution is barred from prosecuting parts of count 1.B., and for the remainder of that count acquittal will ensue.
-For this very reason the sentence that will be imposed will be lighter than that demanded by the prosecution.
+The defendant is also acquitted of charges 5 and 6.For this very reason the sentence that will be imposed will be lighter than that demanded by the prosecution.